frangelbarrera/flutter-shopping-app/README.md

-# 🛍️ Flutter Shopping App - Portfolio Project
+# 🛍️ Flutter Shopping App

 A complete e-commerce mobile application developed with Flutter by Frangel Barrera, implementing an elegant dark theme based on Material Design 3 and connected to the FakeStore API.
 Portfolio project demonstrating Flutter mobile development skills.